imbo/imbo/docs/usage/api.rst

     |^[a-zA-Z0-9]{7}$|

-There are some caveats regarding the short URL's:
+There are some caveats regarding the short URLs:

 1) If the URL used to generate the short URL contained an image extension, content negotiation will not be applied to the short URL.
 You will always get the mime type associated with the extension used to generate the short URL.
 2) If the URL used to generate the short URL did not contain an image extension you can use the ``Accept`` header to decide the mime type of the generated image when requesting the short URL.
-3) Short URL's do not support extensions, so you can not append ``.jpg`` to force ``image/jpeg``.
+3) Short URLs do not support extensions, so you can not append ``.jpg`` to force ``image/jpeg``.
 If you need to make sure the image is always a JPEG, simply append ``.jpg`` to the URL when generating the short URL.

-.. note:: In Imbo only images have short URL's
+.. note:: In Imbo only images have short URLs

 .. _metadata-resource: